Explain: What is Resistor and Different Types of Resistors

 Types of resistors :

 There are several types of resistors because of their different electrical or physical properties.
 Which makes them suitable for specific applications.
 The resistors are mainly divided into two types, first Fixed Resistors and second, variable resistors.
-In Fixed resistors, the electrical resistance of the resistor the remains same while in variable resistors it does change with some physical variable.
+In Fixed resistors, the electrical resistance of the resistor the remains same while in variable resistors it does change with some physical variables.

 Fixed resistor: